 Can I receive more than one rebate for the same type of equipment or product?

-Participants may receive more than one rebate for the same type of equipment if all rebate requirements are met, except for the ductless heat pump rebate and smart thermostat rebate.
-Limit of two ductless heat pump rebate per home.
-Limit of one smart thermostat rebates per home.
+Participants may receive more than one rebate for the same type of equipment if all rebate requirements are met, except for the smart thermostat rebate.
+Limit of one smart thermostat rebate per home.

 You may select any equipment that meets the rebate requirements.
 Work with a

 ComEd Energy Efficiency Service Provider to select equipment that meets your home’s needs and the minimum efficiency requirements to qualify for the available rebate(s).
 Equipment that requires a minimum Seasonal Energy Efficiency Ratio (SEER) must be verified at the required minimum efficiency by the Air Conditioning, Heating, and Refrigeration Institute (AHRI) to qualify for a rebate.